GovTechSG/techpass-user-docs/docs/log-in-with-techpass.md

 5. If your TechPass log in ID's domain is ```techpass.gov.sg``` (for example: john_doe@techpass.gov.sg), enter the password of your TechPass account and click **Sign in**.

-You will now be prompted to authenticate your TechPass sign-in.
+You are prompted to authenticate your TechPass sign-in.
 A number is shown on your browser.

 ![mfa](assets/images/onboarding/po-non-se/mfa-number-displayed-on-screen.png)